Bilen people

 Ethnolinguistic map of Eritrea; the Bilen live in the dark blue region.

 The Bilen (also variously transcribed as Blin, and also formerly known as the Bogos or Northern Agaw) are a Cushitic ethnic group in Eritrea.
 They are primarily concentrated in central Eritrea, in and around the city of Keren and further south toward Asmara, the nation's capital.
-They are split into two sub-tribes; Bet Tarqe and Bet Tawqe which are split into further clans known as Hissat.
+They are split into two sub-tribes: Bet Tarqe and Bet Tawqe which are split into further clans known as Hissat.
 The Tawke has six whereas the Tarke has five which each are divided into smaller kinship groups.

 History

 According to local oral tradition, the Bilen migrated to the Eritrean plateau from Lasta around the 9th or 10th century led by Gebre Tarqe.
 A second wave of migration may have occurred according to historians during the fall of the Zagwe dynasty in 1270.
 In the 14th century, other groups with different origins were also integrated into the Bilen, such as the Bet Tawqe from Hamasien.

-The Bilen are first mention in the 14th century text, the Acts of Ewostatewos.
+The Bilen are first mentioned in the 14th century text, the Acts of Ewostatewos.
 Local traditions suggest that they recognized the authority of some Ethiopian Emperors.
 The period of Funj domination over neighboring areas is also remembered as a time of stability for the Bilen.

 At the end of the Zemene Mesafint, the Bilen were largely autonomous but accepted the suzerainty of the Christian governor of Hamasien.
 Many Bilen, however, later converted to Islam in response to Egyptian raids.
 During this period, Egyptian sources refer to the Bilen area as "Kustan" (from "kréstyan," meaning "Christian") and considered it a dependency of the Mudiriyah of Taka, conducting raids against them in 1850, 1854, 1862–63, and 1867.
 The Ethiopian warlord Dejazmach Wube Haile Maryam also led several devastating raids against the Bilen from 1844–1849.
 Facing increasing pressure in their borderland existence, the Bilen began seeking protection from external powers and changed their religious affiliations.

 In the early 1850s, a Catholic mission led by Giovanni Stella was established in Keren.
 The permanent presence of the Catholic Lazarist mission had a lasting influence on the Bilen, and Keren became one of the few centers of the Apostolic Vicariate of Abyssinia.
 The French established a permanent consulate at the coast and declared the Bilen their protégés.
 In the 1860s, the Bilen territory became a de facto French protectorate.
 Traditional feuds with cattle-raiding groups from Barka (a term for the inhabitants of the Barka lowlands), who were Egyptian subjects, led to reparations paid by the Egyptian government to the French, who then redistributed them among the Bilen.
-Stella then established an Italian agricultural colony in the area (the "Colonia Italo-Africana di Sciotel", 1867–69), however Stella died in 1869 after which the colony soon disintegrated.
+Stella then established an Italian agricultural colony in the area (the "Colonia Italo-Africana di Sciotel", 1867–69); however, Stella died in 1869 after which the colony soon disintegrated.